Kadboli

 Kadboli or kadaboli (Konkani and कडबोळी), is a traditional savoury snack prepared in Konkan, India.
 Kadboli is typically made from a mixture of chickpea, urad, moong and rice flour, salt, and flavourings such as chili, ajwain, or cumin.

-The same dish is known as kodubale in Karnataka, the only difference being that only rice and split roasted chickpea (dalia) flour is used.
+The same dish is known as kodubale in Karnataka, the only difference being that only rice and split roasted chickpea (dalia) flour are used.

 Other details

-Kadboli lasts for few weeks if stored properly in air tight container.
-As a result, this snack is a great anytime snack.
+Kadboli lasts for a few weeks if stored properly in an airtight container.
+As a result, this is a great anytime snack.

 Kadboli is mainly prepared in the states of Maharashtra, Andhra Pradesh and Karnataka.